latentflip/nodesecurity-blog/articles/2014-06-24-two-reads-dont-make-a-write.md

 Carol and Bob both have $200.
 WE JUST CREATED MONEY.
 No we're not Midas, we're simply exploiting a race condition.
 Alice is read twice before the write.
 So each request instance believes they have the required funds.

 This is a traditional example and often used as the argument for why transactions are important.
-And in a real bank there would be much stricter control and fraud prevention to allow this to go unnoticed.
-But not everyone is a big bank with unlimited resources, and not every situation will deal in dollars and cents.
+In a real bank there would be much stricter control and fraud prevention to prevent this from going unnoticed.
+But not everyone is a big bank with unlimited resources, and not every situation will deal with dollars and cents.
 This could be occur in something of relatively low importance, but still be a bug that could drive you to madness.

 How can we prevent this?
 To me, this depends on the nature of the data being handled.
 If it's crucial financial data I would opt for a traditional database (there are NoSQL solutions that support transactions as well).
 If not, or you're already heavily invested in a existing solution, you can apply a lock/mutex around the troublesome operation.
 A library in Node land to solve this is [lock](https://github.com/dominictarr/lock).
 There are other mitigations, and some databases offer recommendations or built in mechanisms; investigate what works for you, look for this pattern, and test for it.